 In the period from 2006 to 2015, the Long-term Development Plan of the Croatian Armed Forces envisages the establishment of a targeted education and training system as a priority project with direct effect on the fulfilment of the key operating capabilities for accomplishing tasks and missions (protection of the State sovereignty, defence of the Republic of Croatia and the Allies, participation in building safety and trust and assistance to civilian institutions).
 In the past 15 years, the education of CAF members and MOD employees, officers, NCOs and civil servants has been carried out permanently with a continuous improvement regarding both the military and civilian segments of education.
 CAF members attended courses at both military and civilian education facilities in Croatia and abroad.
-To date, more than 58,000 various forms of education were successfully completed.
-Currently, 1,135 members are attending civilian education programs in Croatia, and 463 military education programs.
+To date, more than 58,000 various forms of education programs in Croatia, and 463 military education programs.